-Eighth-grade students of area Catholic grade schools visit Snyder each fall as a class field trip.
-Students from other schools are invited to join us to become a Cardinal for a Day.
+Students from schools outside of the Diocese of St. Augustine are invited to join us and become a Cardinal for a Day.
 Families of students who wish to shadow must make advance arrangements with the Admissions Office by calling 904-908-8978.

 You are always welcome to tour Bishop John Snyder High School.
 To set up a personal tour or schedule a Cardinal for a Day student visit, call Shelley Gudzak at 904-908-8978 or email her.